MobilePayDev/MobilePayDev.github.io/docs/subscriptions/general-notes.md

 ## Merchant onboarding

 You enroll in the Subscriptions Production via [www.MobilePay.dk](https://mobilepay.dk/da-dk/Pages/mobilepay.aspx) or the MobilePay Administration portal.
 Then you get access to the MobilePay Sandbox environment, where you can test the API.

-Once you sign-up you'll receive a welcome email containing everything you need to  get going right away.
+Once you sign up, you'll receive a welcome email containing everything you need to get going right away.
 While we encourage you to start exploring our API right away, we highly recommend getting in touch with us at developer@vippsmobilepay.com before you go too far down your integration path.
 MobilePay has dedicated technical resources available to help you plan and build the right integration, avoid pitfalls, and get live as quickly as possible.